Before a flourishing commons, exists a tragedy…

 Hi!
 My name is Van Thi Diep.

 I am the visionary behind the story of A Flourishing Commons.
 I am an empath, a natural-born philosopher, and an idealist.
-That means, I feel the world deeply.
-Because I can intuitively feel people’s emotional pain, I make sense of the wounding through deep contemplation, in order to hold space for a better world.
+That means I feel the world deeply.
+Because I can intuitively feel people’s emotional pain, I make sense of the wounding through deep contemplation to hold space for a better world.
 I hold a PhD in environmental studies and previously practiced as a landscape architect.
-To learn more about me and my services, click the link below.
+To learn more about me and my work, click the link below.